 Community Audiology Services are available free of charge to:

 - People with Hepatitis C who have a Health Amendment Act Card

-Children who are discovered to have hearing problems at the child or school health examinations are referred to the appropriate consultant for treatment.
+Children who are discovered to have hearing problems at the child health service and school health service examinations are referred to the appropriate consultant for treatment.
 If this treatment is carried out at the out-patient department of a public hospital, the service is free and no hospital charges have to be paid.